 The Frantic World introductory 8-week course was developed by Mark Williams and Chris Cullen at the Oxford Mindfulness Centre.
 The course is informed by the evidence based and internationally recognised Mindfulness Based Cognitive Therapy programme (MBCT), which was co-developed by Professor Mark Williams of Oxford University.

 The course is intended for non-clinical populations and is particularly suitable for beginners to mindfulness.
-It introduces a set of simple yet powerful mindfulness practices that can be incorporated into daily life to develop present moment awareness, to learn to respond rather than react automatically to stressful situations, and to support wellbeing.
-The reduced time commitment of this course (90 minutes classes) and the reduced fee makes it more accessible to people with busy lives.
+It introduces participants to a set of simple yet powerful mindfulness practices that can be incorporated into daily life to develop present moment awareness, to learn to respond rather than react automatically to stressful situations, and to support wellbeing.
+The reduced time commitment of this course (90 minutes classes) and the reduced fee makes it more accessible for people with busy lives.